 Get A Professional Web Designer or Copy Editor or Copy Writer on the Case

 It’s important that you allocate your time to those tasks in which you are skilled and to outsource those that might threaten that beautiful head of hair of yours.
 Coding is a nasty beastie for some and for others, lots of fun.
 Writing fresh, engaging copy, making sure you’ve presented your best self to the world with a quick proofread?
 Let us help.

-Web Design: Our trusted partner Digital Pixie has built author websites for One Lit Place writers and are happy to conceive, design, build, and maintain a site for you from simple to sophisticated.
+Web Design: Let us help!
+We offer 3 packages from basic to custom.
+Let us help you conceive, design, build, and maintain a site for you from simple to sophisticated.

-Copy editing and copy writing: that’s what we do at One Lit Place!
-We help authors with website content from substantive editing to light proofreading to make sure it’s clean, clear, and on-brand.
+Copy editing and copy writing: We also help authors with website content from substantive editing to light proofreading to make sure it’s clean, clear, and on-brand.